UtsavBalar1231/sus/README.md

 **High-performance async web scraper for converting documentation sites to Markdown.**

 Built with Python 3.12+, httpx, and asyncio.
-Designed for scraping documentation websites with 25-50 pages/sec throughput, HTTP/2 support, and intelligent checkpoint/resume.
+Designed for scraping documentation websites with HTTP/2 support, intelligent checkpoint/resume, and HTTP-first smart routing for optimal performance.

 ---